turbot/steampipe-plugin-awscfn/docs/tables/awscfn_resource.md

   );
 ```

-### Get custom input value for S3 bucket
+### Get S3 bucket BucketName property value

-For instance, if a template is defined as:
+For instance, if a CloudFormation template is defined as:

 ```yaml
 Parameters: